hdorgeval/Setup-your-Mac-to-develop-NativeScript-Apps/setup-android-emulator-on-mac-os-x.md

 $ANDROID_HOME/tools/emulator -netdelay none -netspeed full -avd Nexus_5_API_25
 ```

+## How to start Android Emulator from Terminal?

 Stop the emulator started by Android Studio.
 Open the Terminal app and type the following command:

 ```
 $ANDROID_HOME/tools/emulator -netdelay none -netspeed full -avd Nexus_5_API_25
 ```

 This should start the emulator with the selected AVD.